2022-2023 Elementary Admissions Procedures for New Students

 Elementary Admissions Procedures for Current Seneca Academy Pre-K Students Applying to Kindergarten

-- Complete the online application for the 2021-2022 school year and submit a nonrefundable $30 application fee.
+- Complete the online application for the 2022-2023 school year once it opens on November 15, and submit a nonrefundable $30 application fee.
 Current preschool students do not need to submit the student recommendation form or the transcript release.
 Students must turn 5 by September 1 of the year of entry.

 - Completed applications will be reviewed by the Admissions Committee and the Committee will notify you in writing.